EduardSala/Thesis/README.md

-# Master's thesis: Earth observation satellites for offshore wave and wind applications 🎓
+# Earth observation satellites for offshore wave and wind applications 🎓

 ### 📢 **Status: Work in Progress**
 *I am currently documenting the workflow and cleaning the code to better showcase the methodology used.*